PJJ van Rensburg Attorneys | A Pretoria based law firm

 Sale of dwellings by fixed property developers: SARS rules

-In terms of the Tax Administration Act, the South African Revenue Service (“SARS”) can issue Binding General Rulings (“BGR”) on matters of general interest or importance and clarifies the […]
+In terms of the Tax Administration Act, the South African Revenue Service (“SARS”) can issue Binding General Rulings (“BGR”) on matters of general interest or importance and clarifies the Commissioner’s application or interpretation of the tax law relating to these matters.
+BGR55 (issued on 10 September 2020) clarifies the VAT consequences of the sale of fixed property consisting of […]